Although charms can be deployed in isolation, they are typically used alongside

 name: example-charm summary: "example charm." description: This is an example charm. resources: example: type: file filename: example.zip description: "This charm needs example.zip to operate"

-If this charm were to be used as part of a bundle, it might be desirable to specify a revision that is specific to the bundle.
-Revisions are specified in the bundle's YAML file in the corresponding "applications" section.
+If this charm were to be used as part of a bundle, it might be desirable to use

 applications: example-charm: charm: "cs:example-charm" series: trusty resources: example: 1

-The resources section can also specify a local path to a resource:
+resources field can also specify a local path to a resource instead:

 applications: example-charm: charm: "cs:example-charm" series: trusty resources: example: "./example.zip"

-Local paths to resources can be useful in network restricted environments where a Juju controller can not contact the charm store, for example.
+Local paths to resources can be useful, for example, in network restricted environments where a Juju controller is unable to contact the Charm Store.